guybedford/es-module-shims/README.md

 Module Shims instead.

 This can useful in some [polyfill mode edge cases](#polyfill-edge-cases) where it's not clear whether or not a given module will execute in the native browser loader or not.

+DOM `'load'` events are triggered for `"module-shim"` scripts just like native modules, firing for both erroring or successful completion.

 ### Browser Support